 With such short loan periods, it is perhaps no surprise that it is not possible for investors to sell out of their loans early.
 Should monies be required, all that is needed is to turn off the reinvest option and wait a month for loans to mature.

 The 2020 coronavirus pandemic has had some adverse effects on Growth Street.
 Withdrawals are currently paused, and no new business is being written.
 New investors or top-ups are not being accepted, but loans continue to perform for the moment.

 In common with all P2P platforms, monies invested do not qualify for the Financial Services Compensation Scheme (FSCS).
 Business loans are also unsecured debts.
 From the investor point of view, Growth Street provide a provision fund which is financed by a small proportion of all loans on the platform, which automatically kicks in should a loan default.

-This is set out in some detail on the statistics page, and currently the fund is in credit by the tune of almost £1m.
-As a means of protecting customers the fund has been highly successful so far: with the average loan being under £90,000 we can see that the fund will not be made redundant due to a large claim (although this type of thing cannot be ruled out).
+This is set out in some detail on the statistics page, and currently the fund is in credit by the tune of almost £1m (March 2019).
+As a means of protecting customers the fund has been highly successful so far.
+With the average loan being under £90,000 we can see that the fund will not be made redundant due to a large claim.
+Past performance is no guarantee of the future, though.

 There are many things to like about Growth Street:

 Ease of Use: With reinvestment settings turned on, this is about as hands-off as you can get, and no monitoring is required.

 Short loan durations: With loan terms of typically 1 month, your money is not locked in here unlike other platforms which may require you to hold to duration.

 Provision Fund: At present the fund looks strong enough given the average loan size (although this can change).